Terms and Conditions of SAAS Agreement

 5.1 The Provider shall provide the Support Services to the Customer during the Term.

-5.2 The Provider shall make available technical and application support via phone and email during Business Hours.
+5.2 The Provider shall make available technical and application support via email and helpdesk during Business Hours.

-5.6 The Provider shall respond within one Business Day to all requests for Support Services made by the Customer through the helpdesk.
+5.5 The Provider shall respond within one Business Day to all requests for Support Services made by the Customer.

 6. Customer Data